TABLE OF CONTENTS

 - Extract cannabinoids from male plants’ leaves, stems, and sacs to produce concentrates.

 - Use the soft hemp fiber produced by male plants to make clothing and other textiles

 Sexing marijuana plants gets easier the more times you do it.
 At first, you may have trouble identifying the distinct characteristics of the cannabis plant’s male and female reproductive organs.
 But with daily observation, you can catch those male plants early.

 Cannabis College Courses Online

-Ready to learn more about growing techniques from Master of Marijuanas?
+Ready to learn more about growing techniques from the leading online Cannabis School?
 Invest in Cannabis Training University’s certification programs for a well-rounded education on everything from cannabis laws to growing a career in the industry.